tdziurko/tdziurko.github.io/source/_posts/2014-12-23-merry-christmas-in-java.markdown

 <!-- more -->

-Christmas is a special time for everyone: for decent people but even for us, nerds and geeks that feel really strange sitting at the table far away from our computers, our natural environment.
+Christmas is a special time for everyone: for regular people but even for us, nerds and geeks that feel really strange sitting at the table far away from our computers, our natural environment.

 {% img center /images/blog/2014/12/christmas-tree.jpg 450 400 %}